thenativeweb/wolkenkit-depot-client-js/README.md

 ## Documentation

-See [Storing files](https://docs.wolkenkit.io/latest/reference/building-a-client/storing-files/) on how to use this module to store files as blobs from within a [wolkenkit](https://www.wolkenkit.io) application.
+See [accessing blob storage](https://docs.wolkenkit.io/latest/reference/using-blob-storage/accessing-blob-storage/) on how to use this module to store files as blobs from within a [wolkenkit](https://www.wolkenkit.io) application.

 ## Running the build